-(b) The Executive Board may hold a meeting by telephonic or other means of electronic communication.
+(b) The Executive Board may hold meetings in person, by telephone, or online.

 (c) The quorum for a meeting of the Executive Board shall be five persons present personally or participating personally in a meeting conducted under Clause 12.(b).

-(d) The Secretary shall give at least three months notice of the place and date of a meeting of the Executive Board and invite proposals for the agenda, and not later than two months prior to the meeting, shall, either by email or by post, send to each member of the Executive Board a notice setting out the business to be discussed.
+(d) When and where possible, the Secretary shall give at least three months notice of the place and date of a meeting of the Executive Board and invite proposals for the agenda, and not later than two months prior to the meeting, shall, either by email or by post, send to each member of the Executive Board a notice setting out the business to be discussed.

 - FINANCES OF ICOFOM